SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 * **Allow Access Requests (9)** - decides who receives access requests for all workspaces created from the template.
 The options are:
   * Owners
   * Specific user(s)
-    * If Specific user(s) is selected, the name of at least one specific user needs to be entered in the provided space.
+    * If a specific user(s) is selected, the name of at least one specific user needs to be entered in the provided space.
 * **Sensitivity Label (10)** - choose from available sensitivity labels available in your tenant to define which are applied on all workspaces created from the template.
   * To use sensitivity labels in Syskit Point, make sure to set up your environment as described in the [following article](enable-sensitivity-labels.md).
 * **Terms & Conditions (11)** - define the terms & conditions text displayed to end-users when they request a new workspace.